ub3rsick/ub3rsick.github.io/_posts/2020-05-12-frida-instrumentation-ios-nsurlsession.md

 ![dataTaskWithRequest_requests_response_URL](/assets/ios_hook_nsurlsession/dataTaskWithRequest_requests_response_URL.png)

 We can now see other requests originating from the application and their responses as well.
-We see a request to the following URL:
+We see a request to the following API endpoint:

 `https://fp.swaraksha.gov.in/api/v1/app/config`